 Suzanne Harris-Brandts is co-founder of Collective Domain.
 She is also an Assistant Professor of Architecture and Urbanism and Faculty Associate at the Institute of European, Russian & Eurasian Studies (EURUS) at Carleton University.
 Previously, she taught at The Massachusetts Institute of Technology’s School of Architecture & Planning (MIT-SA&P) and the University of Waterloo’s School of Architecture (UWSA).
 In 2019, she was an Invited Lecturer at the International Black Sea University (IBSU) in Tbilisi, Georgia.
 Suzanne’s research brings together design and the social sciences to explore issues of power, equity, and collective identity in the built environment.
 It has covered topics as broad spanning as iconic state building, incentivized urbanism, tourism development, heritage preservation, urban mobility, and conflict and displacement—often foregrounding the role of designer agency.
 Her work has been disseminated in a range of outlets, from books to blind peer-reviewed journals, design publications, lectures, and exhibitions.

 Harris-Brandts holds a Master of Architecture from the University of Waterloo and a PhD in Urban and Regional Studies from MIT.
 Her Master’s thesis delved into the politics of architecture and landscape in rural areas of the occupied West Bank.
 It received the Royal Architectural Institute of Canada’s (RAIC) Student Medal and was featured in her co-curated exhibition “Landscapes of Resistance: The Marshall Islands and Occupied Palestinian Territories,” shown at Cambridge Galleries.
-Parallel to her doctoral field research, in 2017-2018, Suzanne led the research initiative Indigenous Outsiders, exploring the endangered architectural legacy of Muslim communities in Georgia’s mountainous Adjara region.
+Parallel to her doctoral field research, in 2017-2018, Suzanne led the research initiative Wooden Mosques of Georgia, exploring the endangered architectural legacy of Muslim communities in Georgia’s mountainous Adjara region.
 It included the field documentation of over twenty remote wooden mosques built between 1817 and 1926.
 Suzanne then curated a traveling exhibition, publication, and website showcasing the work, funded by the Graham Foundation and the Open Society Foundation.
-Other areas of Harris-Brandts’ research have been generously supported by the Social Sciences and Humanities Research Council (SSHRC), The Aga Khan Foundation, The Association for Slavic, East European & Eurasian Studies (ASEEES), and MIT.
+Other areas of Harris-Brandts’ research have been supported by the Social Sciences and Humanities Research Council (SSHRC), The Aga Khan Foundation, The Association for Slavic, East European & Eurasian Studies (ASEEES), and MIT.

 Suzanne is a licensed architect with the Ontario Association of Architects (OAA) and a certified LEED AP BD+C. She has over a decade of professional experience working at design practices, including in Toronto, Vancouver, London (UK), the West Bank, and Abu Dhabi.
 In 2010 and 2011, she was an Architect-in-Residence with Decolonizing Architecture Art Research (DAAR), investigating the architecture and urban planning implications of de-facto political boundaries at the community level.
 While working at Lateral Office, she acted as deputy curator for Arctic Adaptations: Nunavut at 15, Canada’s selection for the 2014 Venice Architecture Biennale which received the jury’s Special Mention.
 Suzanne then helped lead the Canada-wide tour of Arctic Adaptations, including showings at The Winnipeg Art Gallery, Yukon Arts Centre, Museum of Vancouver, Illingworth Kerr Gallery, and Nunatta Sunakkutaangit Museum.
 During her time at Lateral Office, Suzanne also served as primary design-researcher for the book “Many Norths: Spatial Practice in a Polar Territory” (Actar, 2017).